mark-tasaka/unity-C-dungeon-of-the-funky-orcs-roguelike-rpg/README.md

 --------------------------------------------------------------------------------------------------------------------------
 Update Log:

+Update 1.45.1:

+Mar 21, 2020: Creation of ExperiencePointManager.cs class, and updates to PlayerStatisticController.cs, PickUpCoin.cs, LevelManager.cs and CharacterTracker.cs classes.

 Update 1.45:

 Mar 21, 2020: 'Deprecated' Folder created to deal with 'decrpecated' classes.
 PlayerHealthController.cs moved to 'Deprecated' Folder, as the PlayerStatisticsController.cs class replaces this class.
 Updates to Fungus.cs, LevelManager.cs and PlayerStatisticsController.cs classes.